augustinasjucas/CodeEvaluationSystem/README.md

 Clone or download the repository.
 Then do the following:

-#### Download all the node_modules:
+#### Download all the node_modules
-`
-npm install && cd client && npm install && npm run build `.
+Just type `npm install && cd client && npm install && npm run build`.

-#### Install the database:
+#### Installing  the database

-`
-sudo apt install postgresql postgresql-contrib
+1. Type `sudo apt install postgresql postgresql-contrib`.
-`
-Go to `example_dbPool.js`, copy it and create a new file `dbPool.js`, then change the password (inside of this file) to the password of your PC.
+2. Go to `example_dbPool.js`, copy it and create a new file `dbPool.js`, then change the password (inside of this file) to the password of your PC.

-Then connect to the database:
-`
-sudo -u postgres -i
-`
-Then type:
-`
-psql
-`.
+3. Connect to the database server: `sudo -u postgres -i`.
+4. Type into the terminal `psql`.

-Then create the neccessary DB:
+5. Create the neccessary DB: `CREATE DATABASE codeevaluationdb;`.
-`
-CREATE DATABASE codeevaluationdb;
-`

-After that, in order to connect to DB, type:
+6. In order to connect to DB, type: `\c codeevaluationdb`.
-`
-\c codeevaluationdb
-`

-Finally, locate the db_schemes.sql file in /server folder and type:
+7. Locate the db_schemes.sql file in /server folder and type: `\i /home/USERNAME/SistemaAA/server/db_scheme.sql`
-`
-\i /home/USERNAME/SistemaAA/server/db_scheme.sql
-`

-In order to insert a user, type:
-`
-INSERT INTO users(username, password) VALUES('insertUsername', 'insertHashedPassword');
-`

-Open new terminal, type:
-`
-sudo -u postgres psql
-ALTER USER postgres PASSWORD 'myPassword';
-`

 #### Starting the back-end server
 Type into the terminal: